Upcycled Fair Isle Easter Egg

 It came out rather large since the pattern I had called for a 1/4 inch seam.
 It’s 4 inches tall and nearly 10 inches around.
 It’s about the size of a goose egg.

-I haven’t decided if I’m going to make these for the swap yet, but if I do, I’ll make them smaller for easier mailing.
+I haven’t decided if I’m going to make tese for the swap yet, but if I do, I’ll make them

 This entry was posted in felt, sewing, Sweaters, upcycle, wool and tagged , , , , , , , .
 Bookmark the permalink.

-One Response to Upcycled Fair Isle Easter Egg
+3 Responses to Upcycled Fair Isle Easter Egg

 1. Pingback: Felt Chocolate Bunnies | Sew the Day